rahil-1407/rahil-1407/README.md

 - I love building applications & discussing new product ideas.
 - I am currently learning React.
-- Time Management + Consistency + Patience ; Have a hard time following it.
+- Time Management + Consistency + Patience ; Having a hard time following it.
 - Feel free to reach out to me at rshzb14.7@gmail.com if you have any suggestions or want to collaborate.

 ### 💻 Languages and Tools